-If the household was eligible to receive child care assistance benefits, but received a benefit that was less than that to which they were entitled, an underpayment has occurred.
-The failure to issue a benefit for a benefit month in which the household was eligible for such a benefit also constitutes an underpayment.
+- A. Underpayment: If the household was eligible to receive child care assistance benefits, but received a benefit that was less than that to which they were entitled, or the failure to issue a benefit for a benefit month in which the household was eligible for such a benefit constitutes an underpayment. - 1.
+The agency representative corrects the underpayment as soon as possible, but not later than thirty (30) days after discovery of the underpayment, to a current recipient or one who would be a current recipient had the error causing the underpayment not occurred. - 2.

-Eligibility for Correction of Underpayment

-The agency representative corrects the underpayment as soon as possible, but not later than thirty (30) days after discovery of the underpayment, to a current recipient or one who would be a current recipient had the error causing the underpayment not occurred.

 In cases involving an underpayment and an overpayment in the same month, the agency representative must factor in both in determining what the correct payment should have been.
-If an underpayment still exists, it is promptly corrected.

-For purposes of determining eligibility and the amount of assistance, a retroactive corrective payment is not considered income, nor is it considered a resource in the month received or in the following month.
+If an underpayment still exists, it is promptly corrected. - 3.
+For purposes of determining eligibility and the amount of assistance, a retroactive corrective payment is not considered income, nor is it considered a resource in the month received or in the following month. - B. Overpayment: An overpayment occurs when the child care benefit amount paid exceeds the benefit that would have been issued if the payment were calculated correctly based on accurate information that was reported, verified, and acted on in a timely manner. - 1.
+If the agency representative discovers that the household failed to report a change as required by Section 0850.02.08(C) (2), and as a result, received child care benefits to which it was not entitled, the agency representative refers an improper payment claim to the FRED/Fraud/CCRU Unit.

+2. The FRED/Fraud/CCRU Unit establishes whether the improper payment was agency caused, household caused, or fraud and recovers the improper payment in accordance with Section 0850.05.

+SECTION THREE - CHILD CARE PROVIDER DIRECTORY